Spinal Cord Injury Exercises: Improving Mobility After SCI

-When a spinal cord injury disrupts the transmission of signals between the brain and body, completing spinal cord injury exercises can often help restore this communication.
-Rehab exercises are essential for activating neuroplasticity, which is the central nervous system’s ability to rewire itself and strengthen neural pathways.
+When a spinal cord injury disrupts the transmission of signals between the brain and body, practicing spinal cord injury exercises may help restore this communication.
+Rehabilitation exercises are essential for activating neuroplasticity, which is the central nervous system’s ability to rewire itself and strengthen neural pathways.

 When searching for spinal cord injury exercises to add to your home therapy regimen, it’s essential to find exercises most suitable to your level of ability.
 This article will discuss the benefits of spinal cord injury exercises and the various types you can use to promote recovery.
 Be sure to check with your therapist to make sure the exercises are safe for you.